mhalvers/RBRproc/README.md

 # RBRproc

-A collection of Matlab routines to process RBR profiler data (eg RBR concerto).
+RBRproc is a collection of Matlab routines designed to process RBR profiler data (eg, RBR concerto).
 The approach here largely resembles the processing chain used by Seabird profilers, except that the parameters are tuned for RBR profilers.

-At the moment it users are required to use RSKtools to read raw 'rsk' sqlite files into Matlab.
-The output structure is then converted into a multidimensional structure.
-This structure is then used as input to the various routines.
-It has a crude processing log.
+At the moment the toolbox is designed to use RBR's RSKtools Matlab toolbox to read raw 'rsk' sqlite files.
+The output structure from RSKtools is then converted into a more convenient multidimensional structure.
+This structure is then used as input to the various RBRproc processing routines.
+For RBR loggers which output hexadecimal files, one could also read any one of the Ruskin outputs (mat, txt, Excel, etc) into Matlab and create a structure resembling the output of rbrExtractVals.m.

 ## Requirements